LAW FIRM INTERJURIS DA

 These General Terms and Conditions shall apply to all services rendered by InterJuris.
 The partner receiving the engagement shall be the responsible partner, unless it is agreed, that mainly another partner (the responsible partner) shall handle the engagement.

-Norwegian attorneys at law have a general duty of confidentiality.
-To the extent necessary to provide the agreed assistance, we shall nevertheless be entitled to exchange information with other advisors of the client and others when necessary for the performance of the engagement.
-The client must provide information in writing on any special limitations in our right to exchange information.
+Unless otherwise specifically agreed, our lawyers are entitled to share information received from clients to the extent necessary for the performance of our work.
+All our employees have a general duty of confidentiality.
+Nevertheless, we shall be entitled to exchange information with other advisors of the client and others when necessary for the performance of the engagement.
+The client must provide information on any limitations in our right to exchange information in writing.

 We shall also be authorized to give information to public authorities when we are obligated to do so according to statutory law.
 Norwegian lawyers are obligated to inform authorities of transactions that gives us reason to believe that clients are involved in money laundering or financing of terrorism.
 We are not allowed to inform the client of such reporting.